 At the same time, though, understand that mortgage rates can vary significantly from one lender to another.
-Also, risk assessment is a subjective thing, so some banks will feel more comfortable with you than others and thus offer you a lower mortgage rate.
+Also, risk assessment is a subjective thing.
+Some banks will feel more comfortable with you than others and thus offer you a lower mortgage rate.
 Don’t let the convenience of refinancing with the same bank cause you to be locked into paying more mortgage interest than you need to for years to come.

 4. Checking account fees

-Free checking used to be quite commonplace, but now it is the exception rather than the rule.
-Still, free checking is there for those who are willing to look for it, even with interest-bearing checking accounts or high yield checking accounts.
+Free checking used to be quite commonplace.
+Now it is the exception rather than the rule.
+Still, free checking is there for those who are willing to look for it.
+There are even interest-bearing checking accounts or high yield checking accounts.

-Monthly maintenance fees on bank accounts run to over $150 a year on average, so avoiding them can be a big win.
-Your best bet is to try online checking, since online accounts are more likely to offer free checking than traditional, branch-based accounts.
+Monthly maintenance fees on bank accounts run to over $150 a year on average.
+Avoiding them can be a big win.
+Your best bet is to try online checking since online accounts are more likely to offer free checking than traditional, branch-based accounts.

 5. Overdraft protection

 Protection sounds nice, doesn’t it?
 Who wouldn’t want to be protected?
-Well, when you look at the cost of overdraft protection, it may make you feel a little less safe and warm.
+Well, when you look at the cost of overdraft protection, you may feel a little less safe and warm.

-Overdraft fees typically exceed $30 per occurrence, and stories abound of people who bought a $3 cup of coffee and ended up paying a $30 fee.
-What’s worse is that you might make several transactions before realizing that you’ve overdrafted your account and so pay a multiple of that $30 charge.
+Overdraft fees typically exceed $30 per occurrence.
+Stories abound of people who bought a $3 cup of coffee and ended up paying a $30 fee.
+What’s worse is that you might make several transactions before realizing that you’ve overdrafted your account.
+That means you’ll pay multiple $30 charges.

-By law, all banks, including FDIC insured banks, are supposed to leave people out of overdraft protection unless they actively sign up for it, but banks actively encourage people to opt into overdraft protection when starting an account.
-It may sound like a benefit, but the inconvenience of having a transaction denied is less damaging than racking up multiple $30 overdraft fees.
+By law, all banks, including FDIC insured banks, are supposed to leave people out of overdraft protection unless they actively sign up for it.
+But banks actively encourage people to opt into overdraft protection when starting an account.
+It sounds like a benefit, but the inconvenience of having a transaction denied is less damaging than racking up multiple $30 overdraft fees.

 6. Credit card rates